dipien/releases-hub-gradle-plugin/README.md

 #### Common Properties

+###### Auto Detect Dependencies paths

+Whether the plugin should automatically find the files where the dependencies are defined.
+This property is required.
+The default value is true

+    autoDetectDependenciesPaths = true

+The plugin automatically find dependencies on the following files:
+* buildSrc/src/main/kotlin/Libs.kt
+* buildSrc/src/main/kotlin/BuildLibs.kt
+* gradle/libs.versions.toml
+* settings.gradle.kts
+* settings.gradle
+* Any build.gradle or build.gradle.kts file on the root project and all the subprojects

 ###### Dependencies paths

-The path (relative to the project root directory) for the files where the dependencies are defined.
-This property is required.
-The default value is:
+The custom paths (relative to the project root directory) for the files where the dependencies are defined.
+This list is used in addition to the auto detected paths (if enabled).
+This property is optional.
+For example:

     dependenciesPaths = [
-      "buildSrc/src/main/kotlin/Libs.kt",
-      "buildSrc/src/main/kotlin/BuildLibs.kt",
-      "gradle/libs.versions.toml",
-      "settings.gradle.kts"
+      "dependencies.gradle.kts",
     ]

 ###### Includes